Favoriten: Infrastructure

 Favoriten is the most populous of the districts of Vienna.
 Most of Favoriten's residential area is composed of a variety of houses, that are over 100 years old, as well as community housing developments (such as the Hansson-Siedlung).
 The district also has numerous industries.
-There are recreational areas in the southern part of the district, such as the Kurpark Laaer Berg (Treatment Park of Laa Mountain), which, in 1974, joined the Kurzentrum Oberlaa (Treatment Centre of Upper Laa), a sulphur springs, and the recreational centre at Wienerberg.
+There are recreational areas in the southern part of the district, such as the Kurpark Laaer Berg (Treatment Park of Laa Mountain), which, in 1974, joined the Kurzentrum Oberlaa (Treatment Centre of Upper Laa), a sulphur spring, and the recreational centre at Wienerberg.
 On the north side of Laaer Berg, a small theme park, the Bohemian Prater, was built in 1882.
 Furthermore, the Ernst Kirchweger Haus (EKH), a squatted social centre, is situated in Favoriten.

 Wien Hauptbahnhof, the main railway station of Vienna, is also located in Favoriten.